rdennison12/Building_Escape/README.md

 * Upgraded engine version to 4.25.1
 * Migrated assets from older version to this project
 * Removed StarterContent and tweaked lighting
+* Beginning to build out the "Grabber component"